Brain Tumor: Identifying Symptoms, Early Diagnosis & Treatment Options

 Chemotherapy for brain tumors involves using medications to kill or slow the growth of tumor cells.
 These drugs may be administered orally or through intravenous injection.
 Depending on the type and severity of the tumor, a combination of drugs may be prescribed.
 In cases where the brain tumor results from cancer that originated in another organ, treatment will be tailored based on the specific type of cancer involved.

-Advanced Brain Tumor Treatment at Nakornthon Hospital
+Advanced Brain Tumor Treatment Options at Nakornthon Hospital

 The brain is one of the most vital organs in the human body.
 Complications from a brain tumor can lead to severe or even permanent damage, including physical disability, coma, or death.
 If you experience any symptoms suggestive of a brain tumor—whether it’s just one symptom or a combination—consult a neurologist or brain specialist immediately.